-WWE Rumors: Top ‘Monday Raw’ Superstars Could Be Added To Babyface Faction
+WWE Rumors: Top ‘Monday Night Raw’ Superstars Could Be Added To Babyface Faction

-Seth Rollins‘ heel faction — which includes Buddy Murphy and the Authors of Pain — have been running roughshod over Monday Night Raw in recent weeks.
-The team of Big Show, Kevin Owens and Samoa Joe has attempted to put a stop to their reign of terror, but they’ve been outnumbered by their villainous counterparts.
-However, according to the Wrestling Observer Radio‘s Dave Meltzer, by the way of Sportskeeda, the good guys could be set to add another member.
+Seth Rollins‘ heel faction — which also includes Buddy Murphy and the Authors of Pain — have been running roughshod over Monday Night Raw in recent weeks.
+The team of Big Show, Kevin Owens, and Samoa Joe has attempted to put a stop to their reign of terror, but they’ve been outnumbered by their villainous counterparts.
+However, according to Wrestling Observer Radio‘s Dave Meltzer, by way of Sportskeeda, the good guys could be set to add at least one more member.

 “I don’t know if this is going to happen, I know it was the original plan, was now that Rey lost the ladder match, Rey [Mysterio] would join in there with Samoa Joe and Kevin Owens against the AOP and Seth.
 If Buddy Murphy’s in there, they can add Aleister Black in there, because Aleister Black and Buddy Murphy had a natural programme and that kind of gets a lot of guys in sort of a main event programme.”

 Black has been engaged in a critically acclaimed rivalry with Murphy in recent weeks, so adding him to the babyface stable to even the numbers makes sense from a storytelling perspective.
-While it was rumored that he and Murphy would be teaming up following their feud, the latter joining Rollins and co. suggests that he will will remain a heel for the foreseeable future.
+While it was rumored that he and Murphy would be teaming up following their feud, the latter joining Rollins and company suggests that he will remain a heel for the foreseeable future.

 — Devil's Blood (@WWEAleister) January 14, 2020